devdeliw/research/README.md

 binning the CMD and 3D compound-fitting and much more.

 `messy_jwst_exintction` and `messy_jwst` are both  previous JWST messy work, **`work` is current**.

-We are close to publications so I am compiling all my work into .py files in the `work` directory
+We are close to publication so I am compiling all my work into .py files in the `work` directory.
+Within the `work` directory lies a `plots&data` folder which stores all image and data files corresponding to each python file.
+There is also a `flystar` directory which contains code for performing matching algorithms, with or without possible coordinate transformations, between two star catalogs.

-I heavily utilize [SPISEA](https://spisea.readthedocs.io) developed by Hosek+18 et al. to derive theoretical synthetic isochrones for my research.
+I utilize [SPISEA](https://spisea.readthedocs.io) developed by Hosek+18 et al. to derive theoretical synthetic isochrones for my research.